Email Marketing Crisis Management: How to Handle COVID-19

-Marija Pajkovic is the Senior Team Lead at Essence of Email, driving 38x email marketing ROI for eCommerce clients.
+Marija Pajkovic is the Head of Strategy at Essence of Email, driving 38x email marketing ROI for eCommerce clients.
 With over five years’ experience in marketing, ranging from content marketing to conversion optimization, Marija is an expert in generating 7-figure annual revenue for online stores.

 Let’s Talk Email